Benmore Dam Hydro Station Seismic Strengthening

 Otematata

-Seipp Construction co-designed and implemented bespoke processes for bearing replacements and other upgrades to the penstocks on Benmore Dam.
+Seipp Construction implemented bespoke processes for bearing replacements and other upgrades to the penstocks on Benmore Dam.

 The project was split into three parts: replacing all 636 elastomeric bearings beneath the penstocks, installing 24 fluid viscous dampers midslope, and constructing 12 reinforced concrete sleeves around the existing anchor blocks.
 The prestressed concrete penstocks, which carry water from the lake to the turbines, measure 120 metres long and 5.2 metres in diameter.
 Built on a 37-degree slope, they presented a significant fall hazard and created a unique challenge for design, methodology and safety.